RTLion-Framework/RTLion/README.md

 * Make more responsive web interface
 * Minimalize the Dockerfile for a lighter build
 * Add new features to graphs (saving as png, txt)
+* Improve the IoT side of the project

 ## Contribution